 When Phil Catalli and Lee Walton met in the San Francisco Bay area in 1995, there was an immediate connection that has lasted ever since.
 They were legally married in July 2008 in San Francisco.
-While living in the Bay Area, they were Members of the Bayland Frontrunners in Palo Alto.
-In January 1997, they relocated to Palm Springs and found there were no organized athletic, healthful organizations for the GLBT community.
+While living in the Bay Area, they were members of the Bayland Frontrunners in Palo Alto.
+In January 1997, they relocated to Palm Springs and found there were no organized athletic, healthful organizations for the LGBT community.
 Thus, the idea was born to organize a chapter of the Frontrunners here in Palm Springs.

-Lee and Phil were inducted into the Rainbow Foundation Hall of Fame as outstanding community leaders.
+Phil and Lee were inducted into the Rainbow Foundation Hall of Fame as outstanding community leaders.
 The Palm Springs Gay Veterans awarded them the outstanding community service award.
 PSFR&W was designated as Community Organization of the Year by the Desert Business Association, and was presented the prestigious “Star” award, given by the Gay, Lesbian, Straight Educational Network (GLSEN) for financial support.
 When they stepped down from the leadership of the club in 2007, they were presented with a Certificate of Recognition by the Mayor of Palm Springs for Outstanding Community Service.

 In 2011, Phil and Lee were selected as Community Grand Marshals for the Palm Springs Pride parade and celebration.
 That same year they also instituted an annual presentation of their "Founders Award" to long-time club members who have devoted a great deal of their time and effort on behalf of the club.